Universal Nation: Background

 Dierickx has released music under various aliases on multiple Belgian labels, including the renowned Bonzai Records.
-At the time, he had just completed a track titled Prisma, intended to be the A-side of his upcoming release.
-In an interview, he revealed that he planned to create a B-side track to accompany Prisma.
-This led to the initial composition of Universal Nation, which at the time remained untitled.
+At the time, he had just completed a track titled "Prisma", intended to be the A-side of his upcoming release.
+In a 2018 interview with the YouTube channel Muzikxpress, he said that he had planned to create a B-side track to accompany "Prisma", which resulted in the initial composition of "Universal Nation", at that point untitled.